dimapaloskin/micro-chain/README.md

       mergeJson: true,
       allowedStatuses: [200, 201], // array of allowed statuses.
                                    // request will rejected if target's response has not included status
-                                   // response will equal target's response
+                                   // rejected response will be equal target's response
       // will modify request data and return result if declared
       // receive Buffer
       transformRequestBody: body => {